RajGupta0510/Hub-Redesign/README.md

 I add Hover highlight effect in Croakboard Ranking...
 Also added in profile claimed badges hover effect.
 Big golbe in background continou rotation..
+Now one of the main and imp feature..